COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic

 \paragraph{Acknowledgements} This paper has been deposited on arXiv as a preprint, DOI: 10.48550/arXiv.2205.12098

 A preliminary version of this research was presented at Data for Policy 2021 as an extended abstract, DOI: 10.5281/zenodo.5234417.

-Yo Yehudi would like to thank Kirstie Whitaker for study design and ethics support, and the open science, open data, and Open Life Science community in particular for helping to spread word and recruit for the study.
+Yo Yehudi would like to thank Kirstie Whitaker for study design and ethics support, and the open science, open data, and OLS community in particular for helping to spread word and recruit for the study.

 \paragraph{Competing Interests} None

 \paragraph{Funding Statement} This work was supported in part by grant EP/S021779/1.

 \paragraph{Data Availability Statement} Data for this study are stored on University of Manchester infrastructure, but are not available or deposited publicly in order to protect the privacy of the individuals who were interviewed.